E07

 Safety first: Turn off the vacuum and remove the battery before removing the dust bin.

-- 1. Remove and reinstall dust bin: Detach the dust bin completely and then reinstall it, ensuring it clicks firmly into place.
+- 1. Remove and reinstall the dust bin: Detach the dust bin completely and then reinstall it, ensuring it clicks firmly into place.
 Misalignment can trigger an error and cause loss of suction.

 - 2. Inspect seals and gaskets: Check the rubber seals around the cyclone and bin connection points.
 Look for tears, deformation, or missing seals.
 Replace the dust bin or seal kit if damaged.